-- 5.1 Advertising will mean non-confidential promotional messages directed towards providing marketing information on products, goods and services.
-Network operators and aggregators have access to the content of such adverts since they are meant for public consumption. - (a) Advertisement and e-marketing are allowed on the network.
-However Network operators and Aggregators must adhere to the following: - 5.2 For those not in the list mentioned in 3.3 above, adverts can be conveyed to them only via the following non-intrusive delivery modes: - (a) In-call attachment in the form of audio or text messages during ringing or holding period. - (b) End-of-call attachment: SMS or graphic messages sent at the end of a call - (c) Video or text attachment during a multimedia or video messaging session, internet access or VAS access. - 5.3 The above delivery methods mentioned in 5.2a 5.2c do not require sending the caller's identity along with the advert.
-Since the operator is allowed access to the contents of the adverts, it will be liable for any indecent, subversive, obscene messages or any material that is not in accordance with the provision of the Law. - 5.4 On-line yellow pages or directory
+- Advertising will mean non-confidential promotional messages directed towards providing marketing information on products, goods and services.
+Network operators and aggregators have access to the content of such adverts since they are meant for public consumption. - Advertisement and e-marketing are allowed on the network.
+However Network operators and Aggregators must adhere to the conditions in 5.2 and 5.3 below. - For subscribers not in the list mentioned in 3.3 above, adverts can be conveyed to them only via the following non-intrusive delivery modes: - (a) In-call attachment in the form of audio or text messages during ringing or holding period. - (b) End-of-call attachment: SMS or graphic messages sent at the end of a call - (c) Video or text attachment during a multimedia or video messaging session, internet access or VAS access. - 5.3 The delivery methods mentioned in 5.2a 5.2c do not require sending the caller's identity along with the advert.
+Since the operator is allowed access to the contents of the adverts, it will be liable for any indecent, subversive, obscene messages or any material that is not in accordance with the provision of the Law.

-5.5 BARRING OF ROBOT CALLS EXCEPT FOR THOSE IN OPT-IN DATABASE
+5.4 BARRING OF ROBOT CALLS EXCEPT FOR THOSE IN OPT-IN DATABASE

-Audio push adverts that come in via audible alerts when the subscriber has not by himself initiated access to the network are hereby barred for those not in the opt-in database.
-These include robot calls and machine initiated audio calls.

-5.6 New modes of advert delivery that may be developed in future can be allowed on the network but subject to approval by the Commission.
+- (a) Audio push adverts that come in via audible alerts when the subscriber has not by himself initiated access to the network are hereby barred for those not in the opt-in database.
+These include robot calls and machine initiated audio calls. - (b) New modes of advert delivery that may be developed in future can be allowed on the network but subject to approval by the Commission. - (c) The condition on advert apply equally to advert messages originating from operators' networks for the purpose of advertising their own in-house products

-- 5.7 The condition on advert apply equally to advert messages originating from operators' networks for the purpose of advertising their own in-house products such as data bundles, promotions, offers including those accessed through USSD short codes. - 5.8 All adverts on the network must comply with other government laws or regulations on the contents of advert messages.
+- such as data bundles, promotions, offers including those accessed through USSD short codes. - (d) All adverts on the network must comply with other government laws or regulations on the contents of advert messages.